World Cup 2026: FIFA announces U.S. host cities

 - Toronto

-The U.S. cities that were left off the list include Baltimore, Cincinnati, Denver, Nashville and Orlando.
+The U.S. cities that were left off the list include Baltimore/Washington D.C., Cincinnati, Denver, Nashville and Orlando.

+Reports last week already indicated that Edmonton, Canada, was out as an option, and that was confirmed Thursday.

 The U.S. selections included none of the nine stadiums used at the 1994 World Cup.
 The Rose Bowl in Pasadena, California, and Orlando’s Camping World Stadium were the only ones remaining in contention, and they were among the sites dropped in the final round.